yuvalmGS/gigaspaces-wiki-jekyll/xap100/query-sql.markdown

     "name = 'A' AND num IN (1,2,3)");
 {% endhighlight %}

+{% warning %}
-{% note %} Parameter assignment to the `SQLQuery` instance is not thread safe.
+Parameter assignment to the `SQLQuery` instance is not thread safe.
 If the query is intended to be executed on multiple threads which may change the parameters, it is recommended to use different `SQLQuery` instances.
 This has an analogue in JDBC, because `PreparedStatement` is not threadsafe either.
 In previous options, parameters could be passed via a POJO template as well.
 This option is still available, but is deprecated and will be removed in future versions.
-{%endnote%}
+{%endwarning%}

 # Properties Types